- Calcium 36 milligrams

 Uses in Cooking

-For best results, simmer your tomato paste on the stovetop it so that it can caramelize, which greatly enhances its flavor.
-Add it to your recipes after you’ve sautéed the aromatics, like garlic, onion, and herbs.
-The tomato paste only needs a couple minutes to caramelize and develop a darker color and richer flavor.
-Adding your tomato paste too early could cause it to burn, so make sure you keep an eye on it as it browns.
+For best results, simmer your tomato paste on the stovetop so that it can caramelize, as this greatly enhances its flavor.
+Then, add it to your recipes after you’ve sautéed the aromatics, like garlic, onion, and herbs.
+Usually, the tomato paste only needs a couple of minutes to caramelize and develop a darker color and richer flavor.
+However, adding your tomato paste too early could cause it to burn, so make sure you keep an eye on it as it browns.

 Tomato paste can be used to prepare a number of the dishes, including: